tinkercademy-bootcamp/chat-project-aryan12cc/exercise-2/README.md

 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?
+  - The code in `tcp_echo_client.cc` and `tcp_echo_server.cc` is more modular - it is broken down into functions which serve different purposes while communicating with the client.
 - Is this code better or worse than exercise-1?
+  - Better.
 - What are the tradeoffs compared to exercise-1?
+  - The modular code helps in testing, readability, coding in the future / for other developers etc.
+  - A drawback of modular code is the code size.
+For example, there is a difference of 30 lines in the server codes between exercise 1 and 2.
 - Are you able to spot any mistakes or inconsistencies in the changes?
+  - I could not spot any mistake in the changes.
+The
+  - A mistake I needed to fix in Exercise 1 was that if I had a message "Hello" and then "Hi", since the buffer wasn't cleared, the second message would be printed as "Hillo".
+The modular code removes this error by giving each connection its own buffer.

 ## Thinking About Performance